Top 7 UK retail stocks bucking the downtrend

 Top UK retail stocks to buy and trade

-Brokers are bullish on JD Sports but it is not the only stock bucking the downturn in the retail sector.
-Below is a selection of UK retail stocks that have been assigned a Buy rating by brokers as per the Reuters poll dated 10 June 2019:
+There are a number of UK retailers managing to buck the downturn currently hampering the market.
+Below is a selection of UK retail stocks that have been assigned a Buy rating as of 10 June 2019, according to a Reuters poll:

 Reuters Broker Recommendations